localjs/localjs/README.md

 ## Features

-- Simple and intuitive API for HTML localization
+- Simple and intuitive Library for HTML localization
 - Dynamic replacement of words or phrases with translations
 - Supports multiple languages and customizable translations
 - Lightweight and easy to integrate with existing projects